mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

     release compatible with the global UFS Medium-Range Weather Application.
 CCPP v5.0.0 is only compatible with the limited-area UFS Short-Range Weather Application.
 The CCPP has also been run experimentally with a Navy model.
-Work is under way to connect and validate the use of the CCPP-Framework with NCAR models.
+Work is under way to connect and validate the use of the CCPP Framework with NCAR models.

 Additional Resources
 ========================

-For the latest version of the released code and additional documentation, please visit the `DTC Website <http://www.dtcenter.org/ccpp>`_.
+For the latest version of the released code and additional documentation, please visit the `DTC Website <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_.

 Please send questions and comments to the CCPP Forum at https://dtcenter.org/forum/ccpp-user-support.
 When using the CCPP with the UFS, questions can also be posted